lightningdevkit/rust-lightning/fuzz/README.md

 # Fuzzing

 Fuzz tests generate a ton of random parameter arguments to the program and then validate that none cause it to crash.

 ## How does it work?

-Typically, Travis CI will run `travis-fuzz.sh` on one of the environments the automated tests are configured for.
-This is the most time-consuming component of the continuous integration workflow, so it is recommended that you detect issues locally, and Travis merely acts as a sanity check.
-Fuzzing is further only effective with a lot of CPU time, indicating that if crash scenarios are discovered on Travis with its low runtime constraints, the crash is caused relatively easily.
+Typically, CI will run `ci-fuzz.sh` on one of the environments the automated tests are configured for.
+Fuzzing is further only effective with a lot of CPU time, indicating that if crash scenarios are discovered on CI with its low runtime constraints, the crash is caused relatively easily.

 ## How do I run fuzz tests locally?

-You typically won't need to run the entire combination of different fuzzing tools.
-For local execution, `honggfuzz` should be more than sufficient.
+We support multiple fuzzing engines such as `honggfuzz`, `libFuzzer` and `AFL`.
+You typically won't need to run the entire suite of different fuzzing tools.
+For local execution, `honggfuzz`should be more than sufficient.

 ### Setup
+#### Honggfuzz
 To install `honggfuzz`, simply run

 ```shell